q3769/conseq4j/README.md

   ConcurrentSequencer conseq = Conseq.ofDefaultConcurrency();
   ```

-  The global concurrency can be customized.
-This may become useful when the application is deployed using containers,
+  The global concurrency can be customized as needed:
-  where the `availableProcessors` reported to the Java Runtime may not reflect the actual CPU resource of the container.
   ```jshelllanguage
   ConcurrentSequencer conseq = Conseq.ofConcurrency(10);
   ```

-### Style 2: Submit task together with sequence key, directly to conseq4j API for execution
+### Style2: Submit Each Task Together With A SequenceKey, Directly To Conseq4J API For Execution

 This API style is more concise.
 It bypasses the JDK ExecutorService API and, instead, services the submitted task
 directly.
 The same execution semantics holds: Tasks submitted with the same sequence key are executed in the same